PauloAxcel/GameHexEditor/README.md

 # PyGameHexEd - Python Game Hacking Tool

 PyGameHexEd is a powerful, Cheat Engine-like tool built in Python, designed for memory inspection, modification, and game hacking.
-It leverages `psutil` for process discovery, `pywin32` for deep memory analysis on Windows, and `pyray` for a responsive and intuitive graphical interface.
+It leverages `psutil` for process discovery, `pywin32` for deep memory analysis on Windows, and pythons' Raylib `pyray` for a responsive and intuitive graphical interface.

 ## ✨ Core Features